automationsaan/hello-world-springboot/README.md

 # Automationsaan Hello World Spring Boot Project

-This repository contains a simple Spring Boot REST API with a complete CI/CD pipeline using Jenkins, SonarQube/SonarCloud, Docker, JFrog Artifactory, and Kubernetes (EKS) for automated deployment, quality checks, and autoscaling.
-The project demonstrates modern DevOps best practices, including secure configuration and cloud-native deployment.
+This repository contains a simple Spring Boot REST API with a complete CI/CD pipeline using Jenkins, SonarQube/SonarCloud, Docker, JFrog Artifactory, Kubernetes (EKS), and Helm for automated deployment, quality checks, and autoscaling.
+The project demonstrates modern DevOps best practices, including secure configuration, cloud-native deployment, and Helm-based Kubernetes application management.
+Helm is used for templated, repeatable deployments, and the pipeline supports both declarative YAML and Helm chart-based deployments.

 ## Technologies Used